South Cornwall · PL26 · Cornwall Council Mid

 Why Mevagissey is its own job.

 Conservation Area covers the entire historic harbour area; AONB across most of the parish.
 Slate-hung walls and traditional sash windows are the design baseline; modern alterations face high scrutiny.
+That sets the scene before any design work begins.
 For new build specifically, parts of Mevagissey sit within a designated Conservation Area, which means materials, fenestration and roof pitches all need to read sympathetically with the existing streetscape; the surrounding landscape falls inside the Cornwall Area of Outstanding Natural Beauty, so massing, height and landscape impact carry extra weight in any planning decision; coastal salt-laden air around Mevagissey drives detailing choices — fixings, render systems and timber treatments all need to be specified for exposure.
-That's why we treat every Mevagissey project as a PL26-area job first — not a generic Cornwall job with a postcode bolted on.
+It's the kind of detail that decides whether a Mevagissey application gets approved at eight weeks or stalls in committee.
+The Edwardian guesthouses that dominate Mevagissey (and continue out toward Gorran Haven) set the tone for any new build scheme here.

 Planning note